-By attending Orientation, you will consult with an academic advisor, schedule classes, activate your student email account, secure a photo ID card, parking pass, and much, much more.
+By attending Orientation, you will consult with an academic advisor, schedule classes, activate your student email account, secure a photo ID card, and much, much more.
 Orientation attendees become familiar with the entire campus and all of its services, from residence halls to financial aid.
 New students and parents will also learn about the institution's important calendars, policies and tools and will meet current students, faculty, staff and administrators.

 Even though you may have attended an Orientation program at your previous institution, the rules, policies and procedures at FSU will differ from that of other institutions.
 This program will not only introduce you to our rules, policies and procedures but will also allow you the opportunity to discover important campus services and office locations that will help you complete your educational career with us.